As of February 24th, 2020

 |Zone T||7:00 PM||9:00 PM||10:00 PM||3:00 AM||4:00 AM||5:00 AM||7:30 AM||10:00 AM||11:00 AM||12:00 PM||2:00 PM|

-An Omnium is a series of events that are linked together within a CVRcade World Cup Event.
-This series of events can be between 3 and 5 races long, and varies in its requirement of skill, fitness, endurance and the use of tactics and race craft.
+An Omnium is a series of activities that are linked together within a CVRcade World Cup Activity.
+This series of activities can be between 3 and 5 races long, and varies in its requirement of skill, fitness, endurance and the use of tactics and race craft.
 Omniums will typically last between 45-75 minutes in length.
-Each single race/event within an omnium has scoring and this, multiplied by the race’s scoring multiplier, determines a racer’s finishing point’s total.
+Each single race/activity within an omnium has scoring and this, multiplied by the race’s scoring multiplier, determines a racer’s finishing point’s total.
 More on omnium scoring can be seen below.

-The CVRcade World Cup is the only league in which a captain can be named.
+The CVRcade World Cup is the only league in which a captain is named.
+Before the start of each omnium the team member who will be captain must do the following: Open CVRcade and go to Play → World Cup Rider Registration → World Cup Team Registration and select the blue button titled “Make Me the Team Captain”.
 This rider will receive x1.5 points for their final omnium score but must be available to stream into the broadcast and be available for interview at any point during the racing.
 The broadcast team will look to do this at appropriate times, aiming not to disadvantage the captain being interviewed or doing so when under stress.
 After the omnium has finished and scores have been finalized, an individual’s points will have no standing within the league.
 The captain’s bonus will be applied before any further bonus points are added to their score for streaming or having a jersey that matches their in game avatar.
 For the CVRcade World Cup it is only the captain that will be streaming into the broadcast.

 If a team is unable to fulfil its full quota of 4 riders for each week of the CVRcade World Cup then fewer riders may ride; as long as there are multiple riders in a team riding that given week, their accumulated scores will count.